savitaashture/articleyamls/README.md

-### YAML formating for Dynamic scheduling of Tekton workloads using Triggers
+### YAML formating for Dynamic scheduling of Tekton workloads using Triggerss

 For EventListener Section